Alternative versions of Captain America: Marvel Apes

-In the Marvel Apes Universe, a version of Captain America called Captain Ape-Merica leads the Ape-vengers (which contain a lot of reformed supervillains).
+In the Marvel Apes Universe, a version of Captain America called Captain Ape-Merica leads the Ape-vengers.
 Secretly, he is a vampire along with his version of the Invaders, and plots to enter the 616 universe for sustenance.
 To accomplish this, he has already killed his world's version of Mister Fantastic.
-However, it is revealed that the vampire Captain Ape-Merica was really Baron Blood, who took on Cap's form and increased his strength through the Super-Soldier Serum inside him.
-The real Captain Ape-Merica was still frozen in ice up to the modern era, and helped the Gibbon, Wolverine, and Speedball fight off the vampire Namor.
-Afterwards, they stop Baron Blood.
-This version of Captain Ape-Merica turns out to be nearly as brutal as his impersonator; for example he is willing to kill Spider-Monkey for the 'crime' of helping innocent dimensional travelers.
+The vampire Captain Ape-Merica is really Baron Blood, who disguised himself as Captain America and increases his strength through the Super-Soldier Serum.
+The real Captain Ape-Merica was still frozen in ice up to the modern era, and helped fight off the vampire Namor.
+The real Captain Ape-Merica turns out to be nearly as brutal as his impersonator; for example he is willing to kill Spider-Monkey for the 'crime' of helping innocent dimensional travelers.

-Captain Ape-Merica is among the Captain America variants recruited by Ghost Rider, his Deathlok companion, and Ant-Man of Earth-818 to help train the Steve Rogers variants in preparation for the war against the Multiversal Masters of Evil.
+Captain Ape-Merica was among the versions of Captain America recruited to combat the Masters of Evil.